Dear Artist,

 Striving for excellence in whatever pursuit we follow is a noble human quality for sure.
 Where it gets tricky I think is in the underlying motivation we have when we attempt to innovate.
 If our actions are tainted by the desire for name and fame and riches, then we lose its virtue.
 But innovation, when it`s based purely on excellence or making it as good as we can for its own sake, takes on a quality which is almost saintly.
 I learned this from watching young children paint with poster paints in public school.
 Pure hearts produce great stuff!

 Being different is a slippery road on many levels.
 Being different for difference sake is also fraught with a multitude of problems.
 The world (galleries) doesn’t understand ‘difference’.
 They can’t sell it.
 So being too different means galleries might not handle your work.
 This goes hand in hand with the buying public.
 They can’t understand art that is not familiar.
 If they don’t get it… they don’t get it if you get my meaning.
 Innovation for its own sake is also not a road I care to travel.
 It’s a minefield for anyone, most of all young artists trying to make a name for themselves.
 I firmly believe that ‘innovation’ and ‘difference’ come from within.
 It’s who you are and how you see the world.
 That’s all the difference you need.
 Even if you are schooled in a particular art form or model yourself after one or more great painters of the present or past, you will ultimately end up painting like YOU.
 This precludes spending your life copying the masters with every brushstroke.
 But if you do that, you’re not a painter anyway.
 You’re a copyist.
 I have a theory that many artists paint what they have seen before.
 They want to re-create these same images in their own way.
 The reason for becoming an artist was to be like the great artists we admire.
 As a species we tend to want to belong, to group around the familiar.
 We applaud the sameness of each other.
 In a sense we are herding animals, if you allow this analogy.
 There is strength and comfort in being part of the group.
 Acceptance and understanding is what we inherently crave.
 Being an artist sometimes means breaking from the crowd.
 Many are born this way.
 You could say we’re the ‘black sheep’, the ‘outsiders’, non-conformists or whatever.
 Artist’s ARE different by virtue of being artists.
 Why would we put this extra burden of trying to be…(more) different?
 We have to stop thinking commercially when we think of ourselves as artists.
 If we do that each and every one of us IS different.
 What we need to do is to look hard into our own souls and ask ourselves are we expressing our inner feelings or are we creating something we’ve seen or liked.
 Recreating that like image in a different way.
 This is a hard concept for me to express much less make clear here.
 When I started painting I painted all the typical stuff in the hope that I could compare and note my progress.
 By painting what everyone else was painting I could use this as a yardstick or guideline of my progress as a painter.
 When I look back at slides of my old work, I see this.
 When I reached a level of accomplishment, I had to make a choice to do what everyone else was doing or search my soul and find… my voice, my difference as an artist.
 Here is where you separate the wheat from the chaff.
 It could be that I didn’t have anything to say (in paint) and would be relegated to being only able to do the same as other painters.
 Unfortunately, only time will tell.
 Before I start a new work, I ask myself …do I have something new or different to say about this?… Can I make a new or different statement about this subject?
 If I can’t answer these questions more than likely I’ll end up with something not too different from whatever anyone else could paint.
 I don’t try to be different.
 I am different.
 I try to be true.
 If it’s not gallery material, I’ll find some place else to sell it.
 In fact, I feel I suffer from the being too different for galleries in general.
 I’ve been that route and didn’t have good experiences.
-But that’s another blog.
+But thats another blog.

-watercolour, 11 x 15 inches
+Canal Street watercolour, 11 x 15 inches |

 You may be interested to know that artists from every state in the USA, every province in Canada, and at least 115 countries worldwide have visited these pages since January 1, 2013.